 20 Persei is a variable and multiple sub-giant star in the constellation of Perseus.

 20 Persei visual magnitude is 5.33.
-Because of its reltive faintness, 20 Persei should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, 20 Persei should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of 20 Persei

 20 Persei is situated north of the celestial equator, as such, it is more easily visible from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 20 Persei are provided in the following table: